rethinkdb/rethinkdb-rs/api/javascript/joins/eq_join.md

 # Command syntax #

 {% apibody %}
-sequence.eqJoin(leftAttr, otherTable[, {index:'id'}]) &rarr; stream
-array.eqJoin(leftAttr, otherTable[, {index:'id'}]) &rarr; array
+sequence.eqJoin(leftField, rightTable[, {index:'id'}]) &rarr; sequence
 {% endapibody %}

 # Description #

-Join tables using an attribute on the left table matching primary keys or secondary indexes on the right table.
+Join tables using a field on the left-hand sequence matching primary keys or secondary indexes on the right-hand table. `eqJoin` is more efficient than other ReQL join types, and operates much faster.
+Documents in the right-hand table are returned by `eqJoin` if they contain the specified field, matched to the left-hand counterpart where the two fields are the same value.

-Documents in the right table missing the joined attribute or that have that attribute present with a value of `null` will not be returned by `eqJoin`.
+*New in v1.13: Previous versions of RethinkDB would raise an error if the join field in the right-hand table existed with a value of `null`.
+This is no longer `eqJoin`'s behavior.*

 The result set of `eqJoin` is a stream or array of objects.
 Each object in the returned set will be an object of the form `{ left: <left-document>, right: <right-document> }`, where the values of `left` and `right` will be the joined documents.
 Use the <code><a href="/api/javascript/zip/">zip</a></code> command to merge the `left` and `right` fields together.